scrungus/ZeroTetris/README.md

 ### 2.3.
 Variable dimensions and piece size

-The user can deviate from the standard grid dimensions and Tetriminos by editing the `gym_register` keyword arguments.
+If you are not importing the environment directly, the user can deviate from the standard grid dimensions and Tetriminos by editing the `gym_register` keyword arguments.
 The user can choose from four different sets of pieces: monominos, dominos, trominoes & Tetriminos.
 The user can select a height in the interval [`piece_size`+1, 20] and a width in the interval [`piece_size`, 10].
 Below is a GIF showing games being played on a 8 x 6 grid with trominoes as the pieces.

 <p align="center">
     <img src="https://github.com/OliverOverend/gym-simplifiedtetris/raw/master/assets/8x6_3.gif" width="500">